 Using doji patterns can be a signal of reversals or continuations of price trends.
 When you see a doji after an uptrend, it may be a reversal to a downtrend.
 When you see it during a downtrend, it might mean the price will continue to fall but with caution.

 Context is key to better insights.
-Looking at the preceding candles and overall market trend helps you determine the strength of the signal.
+Looking at the preceding candles and overall market trends helps you determine the strength of the signal.
 For example, if a doji appears after several bullish candles, it’s more powerful as a reversal signal than one surrounded by bearish candles.

 2. Hammer